How I Turned A Small Real Estate Investment Into 6 Figures

 They did not believe me, but they did not bother me either.

 I am certain that I looked suspicious in my professional attire and driving a monster truck.

 Well, long story short, a few years later, after suffering a disability, losing everything I had, becoming homeless (literally), and starting over from scratch, I bought a house in the same “hood”, for $15,000.

 Prices were going up fast.

-I fixed up my house the best I could with donated home repair, blood, sweat equity, and tears; but it still needed a lot more work when I decided to sell it.
+Over a period of five years, I fixed up my house the best I could with donated home repair, blood, sweat equity, and tears but; it still needed a lot more work when I sold it.

 The single bathroom had a rusting claw foot tub on a make shift platform; and when I washed clothes, the water drained out in the backyard.